-If it is necessary to refer an incident to the police, this will be done through Designated DSL via 101 as needed.
+If it is necessary to refer an incident to the police, this will be done through our local police community support officer by dialling 101.

 Recording incidents

 All incidents of sharing of nudes and semi-nudes, and the decisions made in responding to them, will be recorded.
 The record-keeping arrangements set out in this policy also apply to recording these incidents.